Atoms confined by very thin layers: The effective Hamiltonian

-The properties of $V_{en}^{a}$ are extensively discussed in \cite{DuStTu_10} (therein $V_{en}^{a}$ is called $V_{\mathrm{eff}}^{a}$), but we will also summarize some of them here for the reader's convenience.
-At the same time, for $V_{ee}^{a}$ one directly verifies, \begin{description} \item[Asymptotic behavior]
+At first, we need to know some properties of the effective potentials.
+The properties of $V_{en}^{a}$ are extensively discussed in \cite{DuStTu_10} (therein $V_{en}^{a}$ is called simply $V_{\mathrm{eff}}^{a}$), but we will also summarize some of them here for the reader's convenience.
+One directly verifies that \begin{description} \item[Asymptotic behavior]

 \item[Scaling properties]

 \item[Bounds]